Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 without hurting ourselves.

-But we've had a lot of it's right.
+But we had a lot of operational concerns,

 get back to the customers.